 "[W]here your hands are.
 Now," to quote Morrison, is holding a vibrant addition to the copious scholarship already available on the author.
-What makes it all new is not only its cross-fertilization of international minds and critiques, but also the focus on the "entirety" of her work: not just new essays on her eight novels, but innovative discussions of her less wellknown "shorter pieces," her influential career as editor and teacher, her Introduction: "All necks are on the line"

-ground-breaking literary criticism, and her perceptive social criticism.
+What makes it all new is not only its cross-fertilization of international minds and critiques, but also the focus on the "entirety" of her work: not just new essays on her eight novels, but innovative discussions of her less well-known "shorter pieces," her influential career as editor and teacher, her ground-breaking literary criticism, and her perceptive social criticism.
 No volume before this Companion to Toni Morrison has attempted to look at her oeuvre as an entity - though she herself has stated: "It's one job" - yet doing so illuminates her life's project as a consistent attempt to make a difference.